X-Sharp/XSharpPublic/src/Templates/working/content/p_vulcanconsole/Readme.txt

-﻿This example compiles in the Vulcan dialect but does not use the Vulcan runtime DLLs XSharp 3 no longer supports the Vulcan Runtime
+﻿This "Bring Your Own Runtime" (BYOR) example shows how you can use vulcan Datatypes and functions in X#.

-It has a reference to the Nuget Package XSharp.VO
+The example does NOT come with the Vulcan Runtime DLLs.
+You need to have these installed on your machine and you may need to update the references in the example and point them to the Vulcan Runtime DLLs on your machine.